Doooddle/FED-Assignment-2/README.md

 ### Media
 - The logo and icons used are from [flaticon.com](https://www.flaticon.com/)
-- The hangman images are used from [codingnepal.com](https://www.codingnepalweb.com/)
+- The hangman images are used from [codingnepal.com](https://youtu.be/hSSdc8vKP1I?si=wGXzVW75S_JZUpBY)
+- The Roboto Font is used from [Google Fonts](https://fonts.google.com/specimen/Roboto)

 ### Acknowledgements
-- In creating the Hangman Game, I(Danish) used a youtube tutorial from [codingnepal.com](https://youtu.be/hSSdc8vKP1I?si=wGXzVW75S_JZUpBY) to aid me in creating the concept of the game, however the incorporation of API into the game was created by me.
+- In creating the Hangman Game, I (Danish) used a youtube tutorial from [codingnepal.com](https://youtu.be/hSSdc8vKP1I?si=wGXzVW75S_JZUpBY) to aid me in creating the concept of the game, however the incorporation of API into the game was created by me.

 ### Our GitHub Page
 - Our Page [Eduland](https://doooddle.github.io/FED-Assignment-2/)

+### Our Individual Contributions
+- Danish
+    1.

+- Garrett
+    1.